galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank.md

 2019-08-16 10:38:54 INFO dev.galasa.simplatform.t3270.screens.AbstractScreen buildScreen Building Screen: BankMainMenu
 ```
 ### Browsing account information
-1. From the Simbank main menu, press PF1, taking you to the account menu screen.
+1. From the SimBank main menu, press PF1, taking you to the account menu screen.
 1. Press TAB until the cursor is in the `Account Number` field, enter `123456789` and press ENTER.
     The account details are populated and it is apparent that account number 123456789 is 56.72 in credit.